 As you take the test, here are some points to consider for each step:

-Step 1: If you’re like many dealers, your average cost of inventory has likely headed north — despite month-over-month declines in wholesale vehicle valuations.
+Step 1: If you’re like many dealers, your average cost of inventory has likely headed north—despite month-over-month declines in wholesale vehicle valuations.
 Hopefully, the increases owe to conscious decisions to accept a higher acquisition Cost of Market ratio as you acquire vehicles from auctions or trade-ins.
-This scenario is particularly true for dealers who proactively participate in factory certified pre-owned (CPO) programs.
+This scenario is particularly true for dealers that proactively participate in factory certified pre-owned (CPO) programs.

 The best-performing dealers strive to acquire and recondition every used vehicle at a Cost to Market ratio below 85 percent.
 This ratio, which compares the unit’s cost to prevailing retail asking prices, sets the baseline profit margin potential for every unit.
 As dealers work to beat this benchmark on every used vehicle acquisition, they effectively keep a lid on the average cost of inventory.

 Step 2: If you found more than 50 percent of your used vehicle inventory is older than 30 days, you’ve got at least one problem—your cars aren’t selling fast enough to maximize your gross profit and minimize risk, given today’s market.
 This is why I recommend dealers maintain at least 50 percent of their used vehicle inventory under 30 days of age.
-To achieve this operational standard, dealers make it a priority to acquire the right cars for their market, and use pricing and online merchandising as primary, time-sensitive levers Dale Pollak is the founder of vAuto and a best selling author.
-He can be contacted at 866.867.9620, or by email at email@example.com. to attract buyers and sell units quickly.
+To achieve this operational standard, dealers make it a priority to acquire the right cars for their market, and use pricing and online merchandising as primary, time-sensitive levers to attract buyers and sell the unit quickly.

 Either way, the test is over.
 The results are in.
 What’s your next step?

 The post A Three-Step Test To Improve Your Used Vehicle Department Performance appeared first on Dale Pollak.